Sitemap

 7. They don't use a power stretcher.

-10. They ask to be paid in advance.
+10. They ask to be paid in cash upfront or in advance.

 What Type of Experience Do They Have?